Pizza in Japan? Is Pizza popular in Japan? What do they put on Japanese pizza? Find out everything about Japanese pizza here!

+Pizza came into Japan was world war II.
 In the 1950s, Nicola’s and Antonio’s were among the first restaurants in Japan to sell pizza, both named for their proprietors and were located in the Roppongi neighborhood of Tokyo.

 In those early days, pizza was a premium item only available to outsiders & affluent Japanese.